Skip to Main Content

 Process of Viscose Production

 We now know that the viscose fabric is manufactured from the wood pulp or wood cellulose collected from several trees.
 Post collection, the pulp goes through several steps to yield the semi-synthetic fiber, the viscose.
+The breakdown of the viscose production process is as follows.

 Is Viscose Environment-Friendly?